-- 1. An internet presence, by means of a regularly updated blog at: http://briggconsults.wordpress.com also offering a feedback option. - 2.
-Meetings with some of the local groups and organisations (using Power-point presentation) and discussing with their members issues of interest & concern about Brigg.
+1. An internet presence, by means of a regularly updated blog at:

+2. Meetings with some of the local groups and organisations (using Power-point presentation) and discussing with their members issues of interest & concern

 3. Public meetings were organised in a couple of local schools and meeting rooms, where large maps of the Town and photographic displays were set up highlighting known issues.
-Steering Group members gave presentations and audiences were tasked with discussing the town, its problems and potential solutions, and how they would like to see Brigg develop over the next ten years, using feedback "Post-it" notes and flip chart pads.
+Steering Group members gave presentations and audiences were tasked with discussing the town, its problems and

-- 4. A shop-front in Wrawby Street was made available for a CLP display, showing the aims of the project, advertising events, and a photo gallery of Brigg. - 5.
-A questionnaire, circulated to every home by means of Brigg Matters, asked 4 questions: a) What would you like Brigg to look like in 2020? b) What top 3 factors make Brigg a great place to live? c) What 3 things need to change as a matter of urgency? - 6.
-Visits were made to all Junior and Secondary Schools, and students were invited to comment on a variety of open-ended questions about how they saw the
+4. A shop-front in Wrawby Street was made available for a Community-led Plan display, showing the aims of the project, advertising events, and a photo gallery of Brigg.

+5. A questionnaire, circulated to every home by means of The Parish Newsletter
-Town now and in the future.
-Junior students also enjoyed a colouring competition

-7. Finally, letters were sent out to 10% percent of the town's electorate with an invitation to public meetings arranged at the Angel Suite, in order for a brief presentation and further consultation.
+- 6. Visits were made to all Junior and Secondary Schools, and students were invited to comment on a variety of open-ended questions about how they saw the Town now and in the future.
+Junior students also enjoyed a colouring competition - 7.
+Finally, letters were sent out to 10% percent of the town's electorate with an invitation to public meetings arranged at the Angel Suite, in order for a brief presentation and further consultation.